-- 2.1 Listed issuers should take cognisance that the disclosure obligations under the LR are meant to be complied with in accordance with the spirit of the requirements.
+- 2.1 Listed issuers should take cognizance that the disclosure obligations under the LR are meant to be complied with in accordance with the spirit of the requirements.
 In other words, the requirements should not be interpreted in a mechanical or restrictive manner.
-Instead, regard must be given to the intention and purpose of the requirements - emphasis must be given to substance over form. - 2.2 Hence, when making an announcement or preparing a circular pursuant to the LR. a listed issuer must be mindful and ensure that the information contained in its announcement or circular is accurate and complete10.
-This is because the disclosure of incomplete or inaccurate information may create confusion to the market and undermine the principle of orderly and fair market. - 10 Paragraph/Rule 9.16(1) of the LR prescribes that the announcement must, among others - - (a) be factual, clear, unambiguous, accurate, succinct and contains sufficient information to enable informed investment decisions; - (b) not be false, misleading or deceptive and must not contain language which is inf ammatory, defamatory or scandalous; and - (c) be in language comprehensible to the layman.

-2.3 As listed issuers would be aware, the purpose of providing disclosure is not merely a compliance or "box-ticking" exercise.
+Instead, regard must be given to the intention and purpose of the requirements emphasis must be given to substance over form. - 2.2 Hence, when making an announcement or preparing a circular pursuant to the LR, a listed issuer must be mindful and ensure that the information contained in its announcement or circular is accurate and complete.
+This is because the disclosure of incomplete or inaccurate information may create confusion to the market and undermine the principle of orderly and fair market. - 2.3 As listed issuers would be aware, the purpose of providing disclosure is not merely a compliance or "box-ticking" exercise.
 It is aimed at ensuring that the investing public has a good understanding of the information disclosed.